mikegrudic/python_performance_demo/README.md

 # Other options for fast and parallel python

 There are many other ways to write performant python code than just the numba parallel CPU coding we have done here.
-- We have overlooking numpy's native vectorized routines; quite often these result in more-expressive and readable numerical code, and use tuned and optimized libraries for performance.
+- We have overlooked numpy's native vectorized routines; quite often these result in more-expressive and readable numerical code, and use tuned and optimized libraries for performance.
 If your algorithm can be written this way, you should consider it.
 - Any python code can in principle be parallelized using python's native [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
 - [numba also supports running code on Nvidia GPUs](https://numba.readthedocs.io/en/stable/cuda/index.html).
 - [joblib](https://joblib.readthedocs.io/en/stable/) offers functionality for parallelism with a different implementation.